CMMC POAMs: Guidelines and Limitations

 Closing Out a POA&M

-Your organization must resolve identified vulnerabilities and close out the POA&M within 180 days (six months) of achieving a Conditional Certification Assessment.
+Your organization must resolve identified vulnerabilities and close out the POA&M within 180 days of receiving a Conditional Level 2 certification, as required by the Final Rule.

 If the POA&M was created during an annual self-assessment, your organization will perform the closeout assessment.
 If it was identified by a C3PAO or certified CMMC assessor during a triennial assessment, the third party will perform the closeout assessment, which may require an additional on-site visit.